 B.A. in Communication Studies, University of Northwestern, St. Paul; M.A. in Speech Communication, Minnesota State University, Mankato; Ph.D. in Communication, University of Memphis.

 Dr. Loebs joined the Grace faculty in 2013.
 He teaches a wide variety of communication courses for the college.
 His primary research is in political and early-American rhetoric.
 He is currently engaged in various writing projects and has recently published works on the rhetoric of U.S. presidents.
 In his spare time he enjoys woodworking, playing instruments, biking, and spending time outdoors.
-Pat and his wife, Heidi, are originally from Minnesota and have one child.
+Pat and his wife, Heidi, are originally from Minnesota and have two children.

 Some of the positions you can obtain: